saper0/gttp-data/README.md

 Lukas Gosch, Matthias Prandtstetter, Karl F. Doerner, On Modelling and Solving Green Collaborative Tactical Transportation Planning, *8th International Physical Internet Conference*, June 14-16, 2021, Athens, Greece

 DOI link will be provided once the proceedings are published.

+## Notes

+**26.5.2021**: More detailed documentation of the individual data files will be uploaded shorty.
+If you have any questions for now, please contact Lukas Gosch *gosch . lukas (at) gmail . com*